tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/存储类型概述_intl_en.md

 ## DEEP ARCHIVE

 COS DEEP ARCHIVE is a highly reliable object storage service that offers the lowest storage costs and long-term data retention.
 This storage class has a minimum storage duration of 180 days.
 To read data stored in DEEP ARCHIVE, you need to restore it to STANDARD first.
-For more information, see [Overview - DEEP ARCHIVE](https://intl.cloud.tencent.com/document/product/436/38304).
+For more information, see [DEEP ARCHIVE Overview](https://intl.cloud.tencent.com/document/product/436/38304).

 COS supports the following two restoration modes for DEEP ARCHIVE: